 4.2 NDT Management Service

-The NDT MnS can be requested by the NDT MnS consumer to model the behaviour of the network and generate the simulation/emulation output The simulation/emulation capabilities provided by NDT MnS Producer can be invoked by the network intelligence and automation management functions (e.g. MDAF, AIML Inference Function, Intent Handling Function, etc.) playing the role of NDT MnS Consumer to support their intelligence and automation functionality.
+NDT MnS enables an authorized consumer to request modelling a network scenario for analysis and for receiving the output report.
+The simulation/emulation capabilities provided by NDT MnS Producer can be invoked by management functions, e.g. MDAF, AIML Inference Function, Intent Handling Function, playing the role of NDT MnS Consumer to support their intelligence and automation functionality.